ccbt87/docs/Dev_Env_setup/README.md

 ![Kafka](images/7.4.PNG)

-In the container shell that the Spark job is running, you should see the word counts:
+In the container shell in which the Spark job is running, you should see the word counts:

 ![Spark](images/7.4.2.PNG)